edgi-govdata-archiving/web-monitoring-ops/manually-managed/metrics-server/README.md

 ## Overview

-* One VM running elasticsearch, kibana, and nginx --- all installed via Debian packages and managed with systemd.
+* One VM runs elasticsearch, kibana, and nginx --- all installed via Debian packages and managed with systemd.
-* One externally-facing ELB serving Kibana.
+* One externally-facing ELB serves kibana and elasticsearch
-* One interal ELB ingesting data into elasticserach.
+* Kibana is fully public.
+No sensitive data will be stored there.
+* Elasticsearch requires authentication, so only authorized services can submit data.
+(Kibana can access elasticsearch locally without authentication because they run on the same host.) required to submit data.
+* The indexes from elasticsearch are stored on an EBS volume with regular backups.

 ## VM